ReverseThatApp/ReverseThatApp.github.io/_posts/2020-03-15-by-pass-in-app-purchase-iOS-modify-local-configuration.md

 [![Search json fields in Hopper]({{ site.baseurl }}/images/wp-ios/hopper-search-charge-type.png)]({{ site.baseurl }}/images/wp-ios/hopper-search-charge-type.png){:target="_blank"} <br/>**Figure 4: Response fields are being used in app**<br/><br/>

 Look back to the JSON response field `"localpath": "book_list_ios_appstore_tablet_f79e2bfd42967bddc6089cd9a556c756.json"`, it's saying that this configuration file will be stored in local device (localpath) with the name **book_list_ios_appstore_tablet_f79e2bfd42967bddc6089cd9a556c756** in app sandbox.
 Let `ssh` to device, then navigate to `/var/mobile/Containers/Data/Application/` folder.
 This is the place where all installed app sandboxes locate.
-Due to those are named as random UUIDs, there are some ways to find out which one is PATCHABLE sanbox folder:
+Due to those are named as random UUIDs, there are some ways to find out which one is PATCHABLE sandbox folder:
 1. `ls -lat`: This command will list all of child directories/files of current directory and sorted by last modify date.
-If you just installed PATCHABLE app, this command will display PATCHABLE sanbox folder as the top one.
+If you just installed PATCHABLE app, this command will display PATCHABLE sandbox folder as the top one.
 [![List command]({{ site.baseurl }}/images/wp-ios/list-command.png)]({{ site.baseurl }}/images/wp-ios/list-command.png){:target="_blank"} <br/>**Figure 5: List and sort directories**<br/><br/>
 2. `find . -name "app-bundle-id.plist"`: This command will search plist file inside PATCHABLE sandbox [![Find plist command]({{ site.baseurl }}/images/wp-ios/find-plist-command.png)]({{ site.baseurl }}/images/wp-ios/find-plist-command.png){:target="_blank"} <br/>**Figure 6: Find plist location**<br/><br/>

-Using one of above command, we can identify that **FBD05B9A-9B57-4637-B8D4-13CFFC51A19A** is the PATHCHABLE sanbox directory.
+Using one of above command, we can identify that **FBD05B9A-9B57-4637-B8D4-13CFFC51A19A** is the PATHCHABLE sandbox directory.
 Navigate to this directory and search json file using `find . -name "book_list_ios_appstore_tablet_f79e2bfd42967bddc6089cd9a556c756.json"` we can see as below this file locates inside Document directory.
 BRAVO!!!
 [![Find json file]({{ site.baseurl }}/images/wp-ios/find-json-file.png)]({{ site.baseurl }}/images/wp-ios/find-json-file.png){:target="_blank"} <br/>**Figure 7: Find json file path**<br/><br/>

 It's very straight forward now, let open this file and modify item ids of Free bundle to include all ids and save the file.
 I will be using `nano` command to edit and save the file